jakazmie/AIDays/DeveloperTrack/01-CustomVisionService/train.md

 ## Create Custom Vision Service project

-The first step is to create the Custom Vision Service project.
+The first step is to create the Custom Vision Service project.The project is a container for model development artifacts, including training data, model iterations, history of training runs, etc.

 1. Navigate to Custom Vision Service web portal